-2. The Heat is On: Make sure your grill is preheated before you put your salmon on it.
+2. Heat the grill: Make sure your grill is preheated before you put your salmon on it.
 High heat will help caramelize the fish and add smoky flavor as well as make attractive grill marks.
 A hot grill will also make for quick cooking so your salmon doesn't dry out, and will prevent the fish from sticking to the grates.

-3. Grate Expectations: To further ensure non-stick grilling, give your grates a good scraping with a grill brush to remove any debris from the last cookout, and finish it off with a light swipe of vegetable oil.
+3. Clean the grate: To further ensure non-stick grilling, give your grates a good scraping with a grill brush to remove any debris from the last cookout, and finish it off with a light swipe of vegetable oil.
 See Top Tips for Grilling to brush up on your grilling know-how.

-4. Shirts vs. Skins: Should you grill your salmon with the skin on or off?
+4. Skin on or off: Should you grill your salmon with the skin on or off?
 We say "on" because the skin keeps in moisture, adds flavor, and can act as a natural grill pan that prevents the flesh from breaking apart while cooking.
 Start grilling with the flesh side down, then flip the fish to grill the other side.
 When the salmon's done cooking, slide a wide metal spatula between the flesh and the skin to release the salmon from the grill.
 Or you can just go ahead and serve it crispy skin and all.

-5. Timing is Everything: How long should you cook fish?
+5. How long to cook salmon: How long should you cook fish?
 A general rule of thumb is to grill your fish for 6 to 8 minutes for every inch of fish.
 So, if your salmon fillet is one-inch thick, you should grill it for 3 to 4 minutes per side.
 You'll know it's done when the flesh turns opaque and easily flakes when pressed with a fork.

 Top 10 Grilled Salmon Recipes to Try